How to Know the Best Sleeping Position for Your Digestion

 Some sleep positions help support healthy digestion, while others can actually make it more difficult.

 In this short guide, we’ll cover the best and worst sleeping positions for digestion, along with our favorite tricks for supporting the digestive system at night.

 How Sleep Position Affects Digestion

-First, let’s review how physical alignment impacts the digestive tract throughout the day and night.
+Before we discuss what is the best side to sleep on for digestion, first, let’s review how physical alignment impacts the digestive tract throughout the day and night.

 As you know, your digestive system sits in your abdomen.
 When you’re awake, your daily activities can help aid better digestion:

 - When we’re standing or sitting, the force of gravity helps food move downwards through the intestines and prevents gastric acid from rising into the esophagus.